Guide

 The most critical output of an online review is not the discussion itself, but the formalized decision record.

-A comprehensive follow-up record should include materials or directions approved for further discussion, items that require alternative options, missing drawings or quantity information identified, questions pending confirmation from the project team, categories requiring physical sample review, items postponed to a later project stage, and next action owners with expected follow-up timelines.
+A comprehensive follow-up record should include materials or directions approved for further discussion, items that require alternative options, drawing details or quantity information still under coordination, questions pending confirmation from the project team, categories requiring physical sample review, items postponed to a later project stage, and next action owners with expected follow-up timelines.

 This documentation is essential for minimizing confusion, especially when multiple material categories, project zones, or stakeholders are involved.